 How to grow carrots in containers.
 Growing carrots in containers or patio planters can be more successful than you would expect and it is a great way to begin growing your own at home.
 Urban planters / Containers make the perfect entry level vegetable garden for the beginner, as well as offering some valuable growing space on balconies, patios, rooftop gardens or anywhere with limited space.
 While alot of containers may not suit carrots as well as planting them in the ground or in raised beds, there are many things you can do to ensure growing success and an easy crop of your own fresh carrots.

 Choose the right container

 First of all choose a deep container, like a carrot planter bag, to facilitate the carrots long roots.
 As the roots need plenty of space to grow, a planter of about 1.5ft high is perfect.
 It doesn’t matter what type of planter it is just as long as there are plenty of drainage holes.
-The patio planter is made from polyethylene and can be folded away for storage when not in use, all you need to add is 40 Litres of compost and your plants or seeds.
-It is reusable, so just wash properly before use to remove bacteria.
+Our patio planter is made from polyethylene and can be folded away for storage when not in use, all you need to add is 40 Litres of compost and your plants or seeds.
+It is reusable, so just wash properly before re-use to remove bacteria.

 Choose the right variety of carrot

 Not all carrots have to be the “Bugs Bunny” type, I learned this after growing plenty of misshapen, wierd looking, stunted roots.
 A nice round variety will grow much better in growbags.
-A variety like ‘Early Nantes‘ or ‘Chantenay Red Cored‘ are ideal, they have the classic tapered shape but are shorter and wider and taste as good as any carrot you will grow.
+A variety like ‘Early Nantes’ or ‘Chantenay Red Cored’ are ideal, they have the classic tapered shape but are shorter and wider and taste as good as any carrot you will grow.
 For shallow containers you can also grow round varieties like ‘Paris Market Round’ pictured above, these are well worth growing and are absolutely delicious roasted in a little oil and balsamic vinegar.